OpenStudioLabs/openstudiolabs/README.md

 # Summary

-We're an *Open-Source* Research and development-as-a-service company that Helps Maintainers create new open-source features, fix bugs to decrease technical debt, and address cybersecurity issues.
+We're an *Open-Source* Research and Development-as-a-Service (DaaS) platform to help OSPO  enhance and secure the open-source software they depend upon using an *Engineering Residency* program.

 We support *maintainers* in creating new open-source features, fixing bugs to decrease technical debt, and addressing cybersecurity issues.
 If you're a **maintainer** seeking engineering support for your project, please [contact us](mailto:info@openstudiolabs.com).